 Today, this unique village serves as an interesting open-air museum, where you can step back in time to see what Italian life was like in the golden days.
+The carvings which were found on the cave’s wall suggest it may have been settled during the Paleolithic era.

 The village was named after the Mangiapane family, who used to live in the village from the early 1800’s until around the 1950’s, and thanks to this family the village is still exists.